qgis/QGIS-Documentation/source/docs/training_manual/database_concepts/data_model.rst

 We are showing you the SQL commands from the `psql` prompt because it's a very useful way to learn about databases.
 However, there are quicker and easier ways to do a lot of what we are showing you.
-Install pgAdminIII and you can create, drop, alter etc tables using 'point and click' operations in a GUI.
+Install pgAdmin III and you can create, drop, alter etc tables using 'point and click' operations in a GUI.

 Under Ubuntu, you can install it like this::